retostauffer/wetterturnier-data/docs/dbtables.rst

 columns (e.g,. temperature observations, cloud cover observations, ...).

 The ``live`` table is a rolling database containing the latest observations for all incoming stations.
-The script :ref:`Concuela.py <script-Concuela>` cleans the database from time to time moving the observations for some specific stations into the :ref:`archive <table-archive>` database table and deletes all others.
+The script :ref:`CleanUp.py <script-cleanup>` cleans the database from time to time moving the observations for some specific stations into the :ref:`archive <table-archive>` database table and deletes all others.